selfup/smache/README.md

 _Suprisingly performant_ :smile:

+## Built for Load Balancing

+Load Balance your cluster of cache nodes (static or dynamic) and performance increases linearly! :tada:

+1. Static clusters (say you stick with 20 forever)
+    a.
+Will never wipe data (unless rebooted, or the node crashes)
+    b.
+Will be easier to maintain
+    c.
+No big worry about data loss, it will be very rare (if at all)

+2. Dynamic clusters (auto scaling)
+    a.
+Will lose data per shard on expansion as well as shrinkage
+    b.
+Data rebuilds as fast as it did the first time
+    c.
+Best price to performance ratio
+    d.
+Requires being ok with losing cache at the cost of reducing price

+## TODOS

+1. Expirement with Websocket support
+2. Figure out cache invalidation strategies
+3. Wipe old data from nodes that have a new respective shard (dynamic expansion)

 ## Caveats

 To auto shard at scale, all keys are turned into an integer if not already an integer :thinking:

+Currently only supports strings that can be parsed into integers.
+Working on words :pray:

 All nil/null keys are rejected with a 403 :boom: